shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/NFT-Tutorial-Using-hardhat.md

 npx hardhat deploy --network mumbai
 ```

-Now we have to wait for few minutes as the contract is deployed and verified. 🤞🤞🤞
+Now we have to wait for a few minutes as the contract is deployed and verified. 🤞🤞🤞

 If everything is correct you should get an output similar to this: